Health Care Heroes: Early Childhood Inclusion Center

 And while in person visits are a no for now, MECIC is working harder than ever to keep Mississippi working for all of us.

 Another round of virtual developmental screening is coming up September 16th.
-You can find out how to register for that at https://www.usm.edu/ids/early-childhood-inclusion.php
+You can find out how to register for that by clicking here.